ndinson/password-generator/README.md

 ## Description

-This project is a password generator webpage created from html/ css starter code with along with some javascript coding.
+This project is a password generator webpage created from html/ css starter code along with some javascript coding.
 The purpose of this application is to create a random password base off of the user's input and selected criteria.

 ## Tasks Completed